sabre-io/sabre.io/source/http/install.md

 From your project directory, the easiest is then to simply call:

-    composer require sabre/event ~{{site.latest_versions.event}}
+    composer require sabre/http ~{{site.latest_versions.http}}

-This rule ensures that you install the latest event package in the 1.0 range of packages, but it does not install 1.1 or higher, which could result in a backwards compatibility break.
+This rule ensures that you install the latest http  package in the 2.0 range of packages, but it does not install 2.1 or higher, which could result in a backwards compatibility break.

-After running this, sabre/event should be installed, and you can load it in by including the autoloader:
+After running this, sabre/http should be installed, and you can load it in by including the autoloader:

     include 'vendor/autoload.php';